Experienced Trial Attorney in Tampa, Florida

 Those who have served on a jury in a criminal case are told that the prosecution must prove its case beyond a reasonable doubt before the jury can return a verdict of guilty.
-This burden is recognized as the highest burden in the American legal system.
-Its purpose is to ensure that before a person’s liberty can be taken away, the government must meet a high standard of proof, the highest standard of proof.
+This means that the jury must be fully convinced and believe the only logical explanation is the defendant has committed the crime.

 The definition of reasonable doubt varies based upon whether the case is being tried in a Florida state court or a federal court.
 In the state courts of Florida, the standard jury instruction on reasonable doubt is:

 - A reasonable doubt is not a mere possible doubt, a speculative, imaginary or forced doubt.
 Such a doubt must not influence you to return a verdict of not guilty if you have an abiding conviction of guilt.
 On the other hand, if, after carefully considering, comparing, and weighing all the evidence, there is not an abiding conviction of guilt, or, if, having a conviction, it is one which is not stable but one which waivers and vacillates, then the charge is not proved beyond every reasonable doubt and you must find the defendant not guilty because the doubt is reasonable.

 In United States District Courts in Florida, the jury is told that a reasonable doubt is:

 - The Government’s burden of proof is heavy, but it doesn’t have to prove a defendant is guilty beyond all possible doubt.
 The Government’s proof only has to exclude any reasonable doubt concerning the defendant’s guilt.